Logora/react-expandable-content/README.md

 ## Usage

-ExpandableContent can receive any HTML elements or React component as its children.
+ExpandableContent can receive any HTML elements or React components as its children.

 ```
 import React from 'react';